vmware/terraform-provider-vra/README.md

 Introduction
 ------------

 A self-contained deployable integration between Terraform and VMware vRealize Automation (vRA) which allows Terraform users to request and provision vRA IaaS resources such as machine, network, load_balancer, along with initial setup of cloud accounts, zones, and projects.
+This provider supports vRealize Automation Cloud (SaaS) and vRealize 8 (on-prem).
+There is a separate provider available for [vRealize Automation 7.x](https://github.com/terraform-providers/terraform-provider-vra7)

 Requirements
 ------------